kingsleyeyo24/Payroll-Automation/README.md

 Project Title: Payroll Data Automation in Google Sheets

 Description:
-We are looking for a data professional to help us clean, structure, and automate our payroll process in Google Sheets.
+We are looking for a data professional to help us structure, and automate our payroll process in Google Sheets.

 Key Requirements: